jobjo/FSharp.RangeMap/README.md

 This time `Dictionary` is faster.
 The values for *RangeMap* and *Map* are not significantly affected.

-The next table reveals that building and removing elements from *RangeMap*s are considerably slower than the equivalent functions on *Map*s.
+The next table reveals that building and removing elements from *RangeMaps* are considerably slower than the equivalent functions on *Map*s.

 | Operation                                            | Time (s)  |
 |:-----------------------------------------------------|----------:|